alibaghernejad/ulauncher-pons/README.md

 # Ulauncher-Pons

-A simple ulauncher extention to look up for the words in the Pons Dictionary.
+A simple ulauncher extension to look up for the words in the Pons Dictionary.

 ## Installation

 Simply open Ulauncher and go to the setting panel by clicking on the gear icon.
-Flow Extentions > Add extentions and then fill the text box with this URl:
+Follow extensions > Add extensions and then fill the text box with this URl:
 <https://github.com/AliBaghernejad/ulauncher-pons>

 ## Development Environment